Max Duttenhofer

-Max Duttenhofer (May 20, 1843 in Rottweil - August 14, 1903 in Tübingen, full name: Max Wilhelm Heinrich Duttenhofer, 1896: Max von Duttenhofer) was a German entrepreneur and industrialist.
+Max Duttenhofer (May 20, 1843 – August 14, 1903; full name: Max Wilhelm Heinrich Duttenhofer, 1896: Max von Duttenhofer) was a German entrepreneur and industrialist.
 His factory invented smokeless gunpowder.

 Life

 In 1863 Max took over a powder mill from his father, from which the gunpowder factory Rottweil emerged.
 In 1884 he achieved a major breakthrough; smokeless gunpowder.

 In 1890, Duttenhofer was one of the three founders of Daimler-Motoren-Gesellschaft.
 In 1898, he initiated the founding of a private military-industrial lab Zentralstelle für wissenschaftlich-technische Untersuchungen (Center for Scientific-Technical Research) in Neubabelsberg which later gave its name to centralite.

 Duttenhofer was a member of the board of the Pan-German League.

 He died of a heart attack in 1903.